Cain-Hughes/Homelab/README.md

 - An Ubuntu Server VM running Docker, dedicated to running my media server stack and other useful containers
 - An LXC container for AdGuard Home

-Details on each virtual machine and its role can be found on the
+Details on each virtual machine and their roles can be found on the
 [Virtual Machines](https://github.com/Cain-Hughes/Homelab/tree/main/Virtual-Machines) page.